I recently had a troublesome component.

 but also mocking every call to fetch

-so it returns what we want,
+so it returns the icons that we want.

 Since most of the time I’m not testing the icons of a component,